The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 6. Use formatting to give information structure and hierarchy

 Much like printed documents, headings indicate where content begins.
-They are tags assigned to text to articulate purpose and establish hierarchy within context of a given page.
+They are tags assigned to text to articulate purpose and establish hierarchy within the context of a given page.
 It is essential that design documents conveys the intended structure of content.
-Titles with larger font enable users to comprehend the order of the content more easily, and also scan it more quickly for what they are looking for.
+Titles with larger fonts enable users to comprehend the order of the content more easily, and also scan it more quickly for what they are looking for.

-Much in the same way, screen readers also use the heading tags to read page content.
+In much the same way, screen readers also use the heading tags to read page content.
 As such, people using assistive technology can get an overview of the page by utilising page headings hierarchically.

 Use <h1> for the page title or main heading